liondadev/notes/math.md

 Area = (l * w) / 2

 # Finding the base of an object
-Allows yuo do calculate area
+Allows you do calculate area

 ## Funding base of box
 Always the bottom, as long as it could stand up